transistorfet/molten/README.md

 You will need `rustc` and `cargo` installed.
 It's recommended that you use `rustup` to install these.
 I've most recently tested it with rustc version 1.28.
-You will also need LLVM 7 installed.
+You will also need LLVM 7 installed, as well as libgc (Boehm-Demers-Weiser's Garbage Collector), and clang, although clang can be replace with gcc by editing the `molten` python script.

 On Debian/Ubuntu, run:
-`sudo apt-get install llvm-7 llvm-7-runtime llvm-7-dev`
+`sudo apt-get install llvm-7 llvm-7-runtime llvm-7-dev clang libgc-dev`

 On macOS, run:
 `brew install llvm@7`

-You may need to add /usr/local/opt/llvm@7/bin to your path
+You may need to add /usr/local/opt/llvm@7/bin to your path, and you will probably need to install libgc separately

 Running
 -------